jeffreyadams/atlasofliegroups-docs/basics.rst

 http://www.liegroups.org/software/download/online_training_videos_IA.html#

+``atlas`` is a general purpose programing language written by Marc van Leuwen.
+It the usual features like loops, conditionals and  expressions as in any programing language.
+And it has features especially designed for Lie Groups.
 The :code:`atlas` software will do basic arithmetic operations on integers, vectors, and matrices with integral or rational coefficients.
 These are the basic types of data that :code:`atlas` uses to store and give information on Lie groups structure and representations.

 You can ask the software to compute basic operations on the different data types.